Music Please, Maestro

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Lincoln's Legacy (within shouting distance of this marker); Birthplace of the Grand Army of the Republic (within shouting distance of this marker); The Transfer House (within shouting distance of this marker); The Railsplitter Candidate (about 500 feet away, measured in a direct line); Choosing a President (about 700 feet away); Dedicated to All Veterans (about 800 feet away); Abraham Lincoln's First Political Speech (approx. 0.2 miles away); Let Us All Be United (approx. 0.2 miles away).
 Touch for a list and map of all markers in Decatur.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 29, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 335 times since then and 2 times this year.
+It was originally submitted on June 29, 2012, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 374 times since then and 11 times this year.
 Photos: 1, 2. submitted on June 29, 2012, by Bill Pfingsten of Bel Air, Maryland.